nimhbg/wis2box/docs/source/user/downloading-data.rst

 .. code-block:: console

-  wis2downloader delete-subscription --topic <topic>
+  wis2downloader remove-subscription --topic <topic>

-This will delete the subscription to the topic you specify and return the JSON object with the current subscriptions.
+This will remove the subscription to the topic you specify and return the JSON object with the current subscriptions.

 Managing subscriptions from outside the wis2box